 What are the benefits of Cryptocurrency?

 Besides the decentralisation and complete control over your own money, there are huge benefits for travellers.
 People are able to spend their digital coins on real-world goods and services, keeping them safe in your digital wallet and exchanging them for every country's currency, on the go.
 You are able to pair your cryptocurrency with a crypto debit card and convert into fiat value instantly, without the need for regulated payment systems.
 Anywhere, anytime.

 How can we ensure the safety of Cryptocurrency?

 Despite cryptocurrency being an online currency, the crypto coins can be kept safe in an offline wallet which operates similar to a USB.
 These offline wallets utilise a private key, which is essentially a password to access your coins.
 The private key is necessary as anything connected to the internet is prone to security breaches.
 Even with the development of state-of-the-art security and constant updates and adaptation to new threats, we need to be aware of risks.

 Are digital currencies a threat to the future of cash?

 A cashless society is already well on its way—banks have issued milestones to eliminate physical cash by 2020.
 There's no stopping it.
 You could question, will fiat currency (countries having their own individual currency) be at threat?
-According to our cryptocurrency extraordinaire Mitchell Torcello, Bitcoin will exist as a parallel currency, operating alongside Fiat currency systems as they currently support salaries, construction contracts and import/export industries.
+According to our cryptocurrency community managers, Bitcoin will exist as a parallel currency, operating alongside Fiat currency systems as they currently support salaries, construction contracts and import/export industries.